xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 ### Why does my app request a new signature for XMTP when I refresh my browser?

-The XMTP client provided by the SDK requires a user's signature in order to decrypt their XMTP message encryption keys.
+The XMTP client provided by the SDK requires a user's signature to decrypt their XMTP message encryption keys.
 This process must be repeated when starting a new session since there is no secure place in the browser to persist decrypted keys.
 Based on developer and community feedback, we are researching more robust approaches to secure key management.

 To learn more about signatures, see [Sign to send and receive messages using apps built with XMTP](account-signatures).